aplteam/APLGit2/README.md

  Status                 Reports all untracked files and/or all uncommitted changes Version                APLGit2's version: returns name, version number & version date
 ```

-## Preconditions and assumptions

-* The Git bash must be installed, and available on the environment variable `%PATH%`
-* `]APLGit2.GoToGitHub` requires you to host your project on GitHub, but all other commands are agnostic in this respect

-Note that `]APLGit2.*` works particularly well in conjunction with [Cider](https://github.com/aplteam/Cider), though this is not a requirement.

-However, with a project that is not managed by Cider you must always specify a folder, either as argument of a user command or by calling `]APLGit2.SetDefaultProject`.

-Note that `APLGit2` works only **locally**, it does **not** accept a URL pointing to GitHub.